 Magnum::Ui::AbstractUserInterface class new in Git master

-Base for the main user interface.
+Base implementation of the main user interface.

 Integration with application libraries